 These terms refer to chickens living the happy, outdoor lives they were born to live.
-They run around on fresh pastures, eating healthy grain, plants and insects.
+They run around on fresh pastures, eating healthy grain, seeds, plants and insects.

 These eggs have 1/3rd less cholesterol, 1/4 less saturated fat, 2/3rds more Vitamin A, 2x's more Omega-3, 3x's more Vitamin E and 7x's more beta carotene, than any other eggs out there.

 WHERE CAN I BUY PASTURED EGGS?

 VITAL FARMS, PETALUMA PASTURES, CLOVER & THE HAPPY EGG COMPANY can be found in many different supermarkets, like Whole Foods, Fresh Market, Raley's and even Target, Walmart and CostCo, but the best place, by far, is to get your pastured eggs at your local Farmer's Market.

 These eggs are a little more expensive, but you and your family are worth it!